ibm-cloud-docs/cis/managing-for-performance.md

 ### How do I tell if items are being cached?
 {:#how-do-i-tell-if-items-are-being-cached}

-IBM CIS adds the response header `CF-Cache-Status` when it attempts to cache an object.
+{{site.data.keyword.cis_short_notm}} adds the response header `CF-Cache-Status` when it attempts to cache an object.
 If caching is successful, the value of this header indicates its status with one of these keywords:

 * **MISS:** The asset was not yet in the cache or the TTL had expired (that is, it had reached the cache-control maximum age of 0).
 * **HIT:** The asset was delivered from the cache.